is the founder of ServiceSpace,

 Lately, during the pandemic, you developed the Laddership Pod concept.
 An interactive online learning experience for leaders/ladders that stimulates the intellect and builds deep connections.
 How did you come up with such a solution?

-Nipun Mehta: ServiceSpace is a platform, when you think intellectually about it.
-But it is powered by time-capital — a volunteer ecosystem.
+Nipun Mehta: ServiceSpace is a platform that is powered by time-capital — a volunteer ecosystem.
 With this unique foundation, we were always asking very different questions.
 During the pandemic, this was very obvious.
 While most institutions were understandably focused on balancing their ledger, time is a much more fluid resource.
 By mid-March, we had already launched a content portal KarunaVirus.org, featuring stories of people responding with compassion.
 Then, while everyone was focused on broadcasting on Zoom, we were asking the question about building deeper connections within a virtual context.
 Our ecosystem reacted very differently.
 A community connected by purely intrinsic motivations innovates in a very different way, at a very different pace, and with very different objectives.

 In such a field of trust, transformation can arise.
 And that transformation again leads to gratitude, which is regenerative and propels the whole cycle forward.